- Dark pigment that is brown or black in color

 Although everyone will develop some moles at some point in their life, you can take steps to prevent moles from further developing, darkening, or becoming cancerous.
 This includes using a broad-spectrum sunscreen regularly when you go outside and reapplying every few hours.
 This also includes using protective clothing, sunglasses, and lip balm.
 It’s highly important to avoid tanning beds or UV lamps, as these can contribute to the cancerous activity.
 It’s widely believed that being in the sun or experiencing UV rays can cause moles to develop, so good sun protection is one of the best ways to prevent them.

 Although moles can be a cosmetic concern for many patients, it’s also important to ensure that they don’t affect your health.
-To schedule a consultation with Dr. Ness and discuss your treatment options, contact our office by calling or filling out our online form.
+To schedule a consultation with Dr. Ness and discuss your treatment options, contact us or book online today.